Section 80CCD 1B of Income Tax

 Moreover, the individual must have a Tier-1 account to open a Tier-2 account.
 Now, the NPS contributions will fall under the EEE mode of taxation, whereas the contributed amount, generated income and maturity proceeds are all tax-exempt.

-• Non-residential Indians (NRIs) between the ages of 18 and 70 years.
+• All Indian citizens, including resident as well as non-resident Indians, can invest in the NPS.
 However, if the NRI’s citizenship changes after investment in NPS, then the scheme will be terminated.

-Required Documents for Claiming Tax Under NPS
+Required Documents for Claiming Tax Deductions Under Section 80CCD (1B)

-• Bank transaction statement as proof of investment.
+• Bank transaction statement as proof of investment

 • PAN Card